 Icon expand Which countries are included in the European Economic Area (EEA)?

-The EEA includes EU countries and also Iceland, Liechtenstein and Norway.
+The EEA includes EU countries and Iceland, Liechtenstein and Norway.
 It allows them access to the EU’s single market.

 Switzerland is neither an EU nor EEA member but is part of the single market - this means Swiss nationals have the same rights to live and work in the UK as other EEA nationals.

 Icon expand Can I still make and receive payments from UK and EU countries?

 Yes.
 There should be no immediate changes to how you make and receive payments to UK and EU countries.
 And, of course, you can continue to access your bank account through our mobile app and online banking to conduct your everyday banking needs.

 Icon expand Will I still be able to use ATMs in the UK and EU countries?

 Yes.
 It will still be easy to use your bank card in ATMs in the UK and across Europe, in much the same way as you can use it today when you go on holiday to non-EU countries, such as America or Australia.
 And, of course, you can continue to access your bank account through our mobile app and online banking to conduct your everyday banking needs.

 Icon expand Is my money safe?